practicalli/clojure/clojure-cli/install/clojure-cli.md

 Clojure is packaged as a library (Java ARchive), meaning any version of Clojure can easily be used with a project.

-The Clojure CLI will download the Clojure library and provides essential tools for Clojure development.
+The Clojure CLI will download the Clojure library and provide essential tools for Clojure development.

+## Install Clojure CLI

 <!-- Operating System specific instructions -->
 {% tabs linux="Linux", homebrew="Homebrew", windows="Windows" %}